DesenTao/baty.net-hugo/content/lifestack/index.md

 - Lenovo ThinkPad X1 Carbon (2015) – New to me.
 Running Linux.
 So far so good, except for the trackpad.
 - Apple 27" Retina iMac (2017) – A monster with a big, beautiful screen.
 - Apple 27" Retina iMac (2015) – An older monster with a big, beautiful screen.
-- Apple iPad Pro 10.5" – I am not an iPad-only person.
+- Apple iPad Pro 12.9" (2018) – I am not an iPad-only person.
 Not sure I ever will be but this is a great device anyway.
+The Apple Pencil #2 and the way it integrates with the new iPad is terrific.
 - iPhone X – It's an iPhone.
 A really nice one.
 I put it in the Computing category but it goes in nearly every category.
 - Fujitsu ScanSnap – Super-fast and easy document scanning